revaturelabs/interviewquestions/Python/Python_Basics/python-basics.md

 ---

-2. Why the local variable names beginning with an underscore discouraged in python?
+2. Why local variable names beginning with an underscore discouraged in python?
 ![EASY](https://github.com/revaturelabs/JavaFSQuestions/blob/main/Java/JavaIntro/JavaFeatures/Easy%20(2).jpg)
-- a) They are used to indicate a private/ protected variables of a class
+a) They are used to indicate a private/ protected variables of a class
-- b) Because of readability purpose
+b) Because of readability purpose
-- c) They are used for some method names
+c) They are used for some method names
-- d) They slow down execution of the program
+d) They slow down execution of the program
 <details><summary> <b>Show Answer</b> </summary>

 option a) is correct